alkaline-ml/pmdarima/README.md

-Fitting a more complex pipeline on the [`sunspots`](https://www.rdocumentation.org/packages/datasets/versions/3.6.1/topics/sunspots) dataset, serializing it, and the loading it from disk to make predictions:
+Fitting a more complex pipeline on the [`sunspots`](https://www.rdocumentation.org/packages/datasets/versions/3.6.1/topics/sunspots) dataset, serializing it, and then loading it from disk to make predictions:

 ```python
 import pmdarima as pm